What is Incremental Budgeting?

 2. Consistency and operational stability

-The dependence on the figures from the budgets of previous periods ensures that the budgets remain consistent and relatively stable across time.
+The dependence on the figures from the budgets of previous periods ensures that the budgets remain fairly consistent and relatively stable over time.

 3. Funding stability

-Incremental budgeting ensures that the funding remains stable over time.
-It may be helpful for companies with projects that require funding for multiple years.
+Incremental budgeting may also help ensure that funding remains stable over time, as expenses are relatively easy to project.
+This can be helpful for companies with projects that require funding for multiple years.

 4. Reduces internal rivalry

-Incremental budgeting generally allocates equal incremental changes to the budgets.
-Thus, departments within a company do not need to compete with each other to obtain a larger portion of the budget.
+Incremental budgeting generally allocates equal incremental changes to the budget from one year to the next.
+Thus, departments within a company are not forced into a position of competing with each other to obtain a larger portion of the budget.

 Despite its simplicity and consistency, incremental budgeting is frequently criticized for a number of underlying flaws.
-The key disadvantages of such a budgeting method are listed below:
+The primary potential disadvantages of such a budgeting method are as follows:

 1. Promotes unnecessary spending

-incremental budgeting can result in unnecessary spending for a company.
-The reason behind it is that the departments within a company generally tend to spend all the money that they’ve been allocated in a budget to obtain a larger amount of money in the next period.
-Eventually, a company may encounter unnecessary spending.
+Incremental budgeting can result in unnecessary spending for a company.
+The reason behind this is that the departments within a company generally tend to spend all the money that they’ve been allocated in a budget one year in order to obtain a greater amount of money in the next budgeting period.
+Incremental budgeting takes the position of increasing each part of the budget by a certain amount each year.
+However, some departments may not, in fact, need more money each year – but they will be allotted an increase anyway, simply because that’s how the budgeting process works.
+In this way, the budgeting process may be wasteful and less than optimally efficient.

 2. Discourages innovation

-Another key flaw is the prevention of innovative ideas and growth.
-Since new budgets are based on figures from previous budgets, there is a little room for the financing of new ideas or activities.
-Thus, incremental budgeting discourages the implementation of new ideas and fosters a conservative business environment.
+This type of budgeting may discourage the production of innovative ideas and growth.
+Since new budgets are based on figures from previous budgets, there is a little room for the financing of completely new ideas or activities.
+Thus, the budgeting process discourages the implementation of new ideas and fosters a conservative business environment.

 3. Fails to account for changes and external factors